 Transportation: Another letter will be sent to you in late August from the transportation department of The Red Clay Consolidated School District.
 The letter will include your child’s bus stop information.
 After you receive your child’s bus number, please place that number on the bus slips included with this letter to help the teacher and the bus driver the first day of school.
 During the first week of school please pin one slip to your child and place one slip in his/her book-bag.
 We find the bus slip extremely helpful in getting your child home to you as quickly and as safely as possible the first few days of school.

 If you have specific transportation questions you can contact the district’s Transportation department at 322-0251.
-The Sutton Bus company provides the transportation for our school.
 We need your help and support in stressing the importance of these safety rules.